What is Trabajadores Unidos de Washington DC?

 Trabajadores Unidos de Washington DC–Workers United of Washington DC (TUWDC) is a 501(c)(3) community based nonprofit that seeks to educate and address the needs of the immigrant, migrant, and low-income worker in Washington, DC.
 We work alongside workers to fight for immigrants and low-income workers rights and against the practice of wage theft, workplace discrimination, and workplace safety violations.
 TUWDC builds leadership capacity through organizing and engaging in civic actions.

-Our HistoryIn early 2005 members of the Foundry United Methodist Church reached out to day laborers who gathered at various sites in DC, including the Home Depot parking lot in Northeast Washington.
-A coalition of labor, churches, and community organizations, led by DC Jobs with Justice, advocated for the day laborers until 2013.
-Their goal was to organize the day labor community and educate workers so they could advocate to improve their working conditions.
-By 2013 Washington, DC day laborers, a majority of whom are Latino immigrants and African-Americans, were ready to create their own, independent non-profit.
-After working in coalition with other community groups on workers’ rights campaigns and immigrant rights movements, these immigrant workers had built a strong leadership team.
-The newly formed Trabajadores Unidos Board and its membership base was poised to represent the interests and rights of immigrant and low-wage workers in Washington, DC.
+TUWDC history starts in early 2005 when members of the Foundry United Methodist Church reached out to day laborers who gathered at various sites in DC, including the Home Depot parking lot in Northeast Washington, DC.
+As a result, a coalition of labor, churches, and community organizations was created and led by DC Jobs with Justice to advocate for day laborers until 2013.
+By 2013, Washington, DC day laborers, a majority of whom are Latino immigrants and African-Americans, were ready to create their own, independent non-profit organization that today continues to advocate on behalf of immigrants and low-income workers in the District of Columbia.